MindscapeHQ/raygun4maui/README.md

 }
 ```

-We obtain this user provider by using dependency injection, so to add your instance of the user provider to the DI container you should do as show below
+We obtain this user provider by using dependency injection, so to add your instance of the user provider to the DI container you should do as shown below

 ```csharp
 builder.AddRaygunUserProvider<DynamicRaygunMauiUserProvider>();